Afghan Civil War (1989–1992): Armies approach Kabul (1–14 April 1992)

-Hezb-e Islami Gulbuddin invades Kabul (15–23 April)
+Hezb-e Islami Gulbuddin invades Kabul (15–23 April 1992)

-On 15 April 1992, President Mohammad Najibullah was ready to fulfill his role in the plan of 10 April (see above), but the mujahideen parties weren't any longer: some of them now objected against that 10 April agreement.
+On 15 April 1992, Najibullah was ready to fulfill his role in the plan of 10 April (see above), but the mujahideen parties weren't any longer: some of them now objected against that 10 April agreement.
 The UN on 15 April did not, as scheduled, fly a pre-interim council into Kabul; apparently, negotiations in Pakistan over such a council were still dragging.

-On 16 April, Najibullah was toppled by a coalition of four ethnic Tajik generals, who invited mujahideen leader Ahmad Shah Massoud to enter Kabul to become the new head of state right away, a proposal which Massoud declined.
+On 16 April, Najibullah was toppled by a coalition of four ethnic Tajik generals, who invited Massoud to enter Kabul to become the new head of state right away, a proposal which Massoud declined.
 One of the putschists, Deputy Defense Minister Mohammad Nabi Azimi, appeared on Afghanistan National Television, saying: "I assure my countrymen that we will have peace in the very near future.
 There is no need for war anymore".
-By 17 April 1992, troops of Abdul Rashid Dostum controlled Kabul International Airport.

-Gulbuddin Hekmatyar on 17 April had moved close to Kabul and threatened to attack the city "if the present administration fails to transfer power to the mujahideen".
-Not much later, Pashtun government officials and generals from the Khalq faction including General Aslam Watanjar and General Mohammed Rafi started to allow Hekmatyar's Hezb-e Islami Gulbuddin forces into Kabul.
+By 17 April 1992, Dostum's troops controlled Kabul International Airport.
+Hekmatyar on 17 April had moved close to Kabul and threatened to attack the city "if the present administration fails to transfer power to the mujahideen".
+Not much later, Pashtun government officials and generals from the Khalq faction, including Generals Aslam Watanjar and Mohammed Rafi, started to allow Hezb-e Islami Gulbuddin into Kabul.

-Militias fight in Kabul (24–27 April)
+Militias fight in Kabul (24–27 April 1992)

-By 24 April 1992, Gulbuddin Hekmatyar, leader of Hezb-e Islami Gulbuddin, seemed on the verge of taking control of Kabul, which prompted Ahmad Shah Massoud's and Abdul Rashid Dostum's forces to also enter the town, to prevent the establishment of a Hekmatyar dictatorship.
+By 24 April 1992, Hekmatyar seemed on the verge of taking control of Kabul, which prompted Massoud's and Dostum's forces to also enter the town, to prevent the establishment of a Hekmatyar dictatorship.

 On 25 April, Hekmatyar with Khalqi allies attempted to overtake Kabul.
 But Massoud's and Dostum's forces were stronger and forced Hekmatyar with hard fighting out of Kabul by 27 April.
-Hastily now, the mujahideen parties discussing in Peshawar (Pakistan) -- which did not include Hekmatyar's Hezb-e Islami Gulbuddin—agreed on their Peshawar Accords which they announced on 26 April, proclaiming a leadership council assuring residual powers for the party leaders under an interim President Sibghatullah Mojaddedi or Mujaddidi (a religious leader) serving from 28 April to 28 June 1992.
+Hastily now, the mujahideen parties discussing in Peshawar, Pakistan—which did not include Hezb-e Islami Gulbuddin—agreed on their Peshawar Accords which they announced on 26 April, proclaiming a leadership council assuring residual powers for the party leaders under an interim President Sibghatullah Mojaddedi, a religious leader, serving from 28 April to 28 June 1992.
 Jamiat's leader Burhanuddin Rabbani would then succeed him as interim President until 28 October, and also in 1992 a national shura was to ratify a provisional constitution and choose an interim government for eighteen months, followed by elections.
-In these Peshawar Accords, Ahmad Shah Massoud was appointed as interim minister of defense for the Mujaddidi government.
+In these Peshawar Accords, Ahmad Shah Massoud was appointed as interim minister of defense for the Mohaddedi government.

-By 27 April 1992, Hekmatyar's Hezb-e Islami Gulbuddin forces had been pushed south outside Kabul, but new mujahideen groups entered Kabul (Ittehad-e Islami, Hezb-i Wahdat, Harakat), rivalling Jamiat and Junbish, all dividing among them the city which was still largely undamaged.
-The interim Mujaddidi government was paralyzed right from the beginning which was 28 April 1992, due to rivalling groups contending for total power over Kabul and Afghanistan.
+By 27 April 1992, Hezb-e Islami Gulbuddin had been pushed south outside Kabul, but new mujahideen groups entered Kabul (Ittehad-e Islami, Hezbe Wahdat, Harakat), rivalling Jamiat and Junbish, all dividing among them the city which was still largely undamaged.
+The Mojadeddi government was paralyzed right from the beginning which was 28 April 1992, due to rivalling groups contending for total power over Kabul and Afghanistan.